Carbohydrate Foods and Health

 [i] Eat to Live, 2004

-The Everyday Fast
+The Everyday Fast — ANCIENT!

-After supper, brush your teeth and say aloud I’m done eating for today.
+• After supper, brush your teeth and say aloud I’m done eating for today.
 Now see how that goes.

-Health providers, coaches, and friends can guide “patients” toward outcomes that reconcile areas where lifestyle conflicts with our ancient design and wisdom.
-“Disease” must include obesity, because in about four-of-five cases, people carrying excess weight suffer from the same problem as a person who is type-2 diabetic.
-Excessive body-fat and type-2 diabetes are often different stages of the same metabolic problem.
+Health providers, coaches, and friends can help a person reconcile an unhealthy lifestyle with the body’s ancient design and wisdom.
+The term “disease” must include obesity, because — in about four-of-five cases — people carrying excess weight have an underlying metabolic health problem.
+They may suffer from the same blood sugar and insulin problem as someone who is type-2 diabetic.
+Restated, excess body-fat and type-2 diabetes are often different stages of the same metabolic problem.

 Why discuss healing in a section about carbohydrates?